Issue Areas

 Registered Securities

-Token Shares would be registered with the SEC and subject to standard disclosure and reporting requirements.
+Token shares would be registered with the SEC and subject to standard disclosure and reporting requirements.

 Investor Protection